chittolina/goljs/README.md

 ## Prerequisites

-In order to correctly use the application please make sure you have these three working fine before we can get started:
+In order to correctly use the application please make sure you have these packages working fine before we can get started:

 - [Node.js 10+](https://nodejs.org/en/download/)